← All Posts

 They Know Their Numbers Cold

-When the buyer asks a follow-up question — "What's the AUR on that item?" or "How many stores carry it?" — great suppliers have the answer immediately.
-You don't need to memorize everything, but you should have your data organized so you can find any metric in seconds.
+When the buyer asks "What's the AUR on that item?" or "How many stores carry it?" — great suppliers have the answer immediately.
+You don't need to memorize everything.
+But you should be able to find any metric in seconds.

 They Track Trends, Not Just Snapshots

 One week's data is noise.
 Four weeks is a signal.
 Thirteen weeks is a trend.
-Great suppliers present in trend context: "Our sales have increased for 6 consecutive weeks" or "Instock has improved from 91% to 96% over the last month."
-Trends show trajectory, and trajectory is what buyers use to make decisions about your business.
+Present in trend context: "Our sales have increased for 6 consecutive weeks" or "Instock has improved from 91% to 96% over the last month."
+Trajectory is what buyers use to make decisions about your business.

 They Bring the Buyer's Perspective